Baking with Molasses As a Sweetener

 On this Page

-Molasses has a dark, sweet, smoky taste and is used in cakes, cookies and other savory sweet recipes.
+Molasses has a rich, dark, sweet taste and is used in cakes, cookies and other savory sweet recipes.
 It is created during the sugar refining process.
 It is slightly less sweet than granulated sugar.
 Refined sugar used to be an expensive luxury item, putting it out of reach in the average pantry.
-Until sugar prices fell in the 1930’s, affordable molasses was the primary sweetener used in American kitchens.
+Until sugar prices fell in the 1930’s, the more affordable molasses was the primary sweetener used in American kitchens.

 When Grandma’s Recipe Calls For Molasses

-If you are cooking a vintage recipe I heartily recommend you spring for a jar of molasses.
+If you are cooking a retro recipe I heartily recommend you spring for a jar of molasses.
 This dark, sweet syrup is the secret ingredient in many cookies, cakes, ham glazes and BBQ sauces.
-Granulated sugars will not taste the same, and some holidays just aren’t complete without a vintage family recipe.
+Granulated sugars will not taste exactly the same, and some holidays just aren’t complete without a vintage family recipe.
 Here are some tips on using molasses in your recipes.

 What is Unsulphured Molasses Anyway?